Wimads/Trackball-mousekeys-add-on-for-Skeletyl/stl/readme.md

 * There is 3 options for trackball bearings, which require different files to print for the trackball holder:
   * Option 1: For roller bearings (MR63-3x6x2.5mm), print trackball-holder_v221027
   * Option 2: For BTU bearings (Veichu VCN310, 7.5mm), print trackball-holder-v2_v221116
-  * Option 3: For static ceramic bearings (3mm ZrO2 or Si3N4 balls), print trackball-holder-v2_v221116 and 3x static-bearing-holder_v221117
+  * Option 3: For static ceramic bearings (3mm ZrO2 or Si3N4 balls), print trackball-holder-v2_221116 AND static-bearing-holder_2.1_v230216.stl